Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 In this module, we investigate how microcontroller-based embedded systems can be developed, by emphasizing on the following advantages:

-- Provide flexibility with a software-based approach, with the right partition of the system into hardware and software components.
+- Provide software flexibility with a multi-tasking approach, for an efficient use of the system hardware components.

 - Provide extensibility of the system.

-- Provide easier error detection and debugging capabilities.
+- Provide easier error detection and debugging and testing capabilities.

 - Provide portability with the use of an embedded operating system and allow the programmer to abstract the hardware details of each platform.